hashicorp/vault-plugin-secrets-gcp/README.md

 ## Documentation

-Eventually this section will be moved to [Vault docs](https://www.vaultproject.io/docs/secrets/gcp/index.html).
-Once it has, this documentation should be considered less up-to-date.
+(This section will eventually be moved to [Vault docs](https://www.vaultproject.io/docs/secrets/gcp/index.html) and will not be kept-up-to-date)

 We assume the backend is mounted at 'gcp':